CulturesSupports/CulturesSupports/README.md

 # Cost For Operating A Art Designer

 - then its evalueted for making a simple Art
+- obtaining a basic structure
+- have a work of it in a week
+- work max 4 hour week

 Cost of Hiring a Designer a Year is Around 1280 000 $ - 4250 000 $